 Related – Baxter State Park is more than Katahdin

-I need to recuperate, so I spent two nights relaxing in Bangor.
-In two days I had reservations for two nights in Bar Harbor, so I had one night unscheduled.
+I needed to recuperate, so I spent two nights relaxing in Bangor.
+In two days I had reservations for Bar Harbor, so I had one night unscheduled.
 I could backpack the Appalachian Trail for one night and delve into the One Hundred Mile Wilderness, check out Nahmakanta Lake and the Nahmakanta Public Lands, I could explore by car, or I could hang out another night in Bangor.
 Grafton Notch State Park was too far away as was Deboullie Public Lands and Bigelow Preserve.

 Off to a late start